-Carry forward can allow additional contributions to be made which exceed the standard annual allowance in that tax year.
-This might be attractive to individuals who have received a large salary increase, whose profits have been good in a self-employed business, have been made redundant or are approaching retirement.
+‘Carry forward’ may allow contributions in excess of the standard annual allowance to be paid without incurring a tax charge.
+This might be attractive to individuals who have received a large salary increase, whose profits have been good in a self-employed business, who have been made redundant, or who are approaching retirement.

-The table below lists the pension input amounts for five different scenarios and shows how much annual allowance can be carried forward into the 2017/18 tax year, assuming that carry forward was available in each tax year and that neither a money purchase annual allowance nor a tapered annual allowance (see below for more information on each of these) applies:
+The table below lists the pension input amounts for four different scenarios and shows how much annual allowance can be carried forward into the 2022/23 tax year, assuming that neither a MPAA nor a TAA applies (see below for more information on each of these):

 How does carry forward work with the money purchase annual allowance?(Expand content) (Minimise content)

 The MPAA only applies to money purchase contributions rather than to all pension contributions being made.
-So it will still be possible for an individual to accrue benefits in a defined benefits (final salary) scheme up to the current overall annual allowance of £40,000, but taking into account any money purchase contributions counted against the MPAA.
+So it will still be possible for an individual to accrue benefits in a defined benefits scheme up to the current overall annual allowance of £40,000, but taking into account any money purchase contributions counted against the MPAA.
 If the money purchase contributions exceed the MPAA then an alternative annual allowance (plus any carry forward) will apply to any defined benefits accrual.

 It is possible to use carry forward where the tapered annual allowance applies in the current tax year.